biothings/biothings.api/CONTRIBUTING.md

             //F821  Undefined name name
             //W503  Line break occurred before a binary operator ],

+The above configuration includes an example of ignoring certain errors or warnings.
+You may include them if needed, but we recommend to [ignore specific errors/warnings at the specific code](https://flake8.pycqa.org/en/3.1.1/user/ignoring-errors.html#in-line-ignoring-errors) instead.

 ### Other recommended but not required style checks